rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `onAddClick: (event?) => void`: A function that adds a new item to the array.
 - `readonly`: A boolean value stating if the array is read-only.
 - `required`: A boolean value stating if the array is required.
+- `hideError`: A boolean value stating if the field is hiding its errors.
 - `schema`: The schema object for this array.
 - `uiSchema`: The uiSchema object for this array field.
 - `title`: A string value containing the title for the array.